luosw07/luosw07.github.io/_pages/resources.md

 ⏬ Click to download the **[直流电源特性实验报告 (CHINESE VERSION)](https://academic.luosw.com.cn/files/zldytx.pdf)** of the report in PDF.

+## 🌟 Electromagnetism Report

+In the course Electromagnetism A, I attempted to discover wheather the case that two conductors with like charges can attract each other or not by **numerical simulation methods** (using Mathematica).
+It turned out to be true before I finished my report and performed a presentation of the (tiny) research experience.

+⏬ Click to download the **[CHINESE VERSION](https://academic.luosw.com.cn/files/ep.pdf)** of the research paper in PDF.

+⏬ Click to download the **[PRESENTATION SLIDES](https://academic.luosw.com.cn/files/er.pdf)** of the report in PDF.

 # ⏰ Course Examinations of Previous Years

 # 😍 Precious Template